Sushreesatarupa/CSE-Third-Year/Microprocessor and Microcontrollers/Question/Midsem-2021.md

 ---

-14.Suppose, it is desired to clear the accumulator contents of 8085 microprocessor.
+14. Suppose, it is desired to clear the accumulator contents of 8085 microprocessor.
     Explain the four possible instructions for this purpose.

 **(1 Point)**

 **Answer:**